hideshis/scripts_for_research/FOSE2016/readme.md

   - This script lists up commits which induced bug(s).
 1. ./file_class_method_link/JPsample.jar
   - Usage: java -jar JPsample.jar (full path of the directory which you want to analyze) (full path of the file which you want to output the result)
+  - Example: java -jar JPsample.jar /Users/hideshi-s/Desktop/httpclient/httpclient5/src/main/java/ /Users/hideshi-s/Desktop/scripts_for_research/FOSE2016/file_class_method_link/
   - This script lists classes and methods of each Java files.
-It also identifies start line and end line of each methods.
+It also identifies start line and end line of each classes and methods.
 1. ./dependency/df_xml_parser.py
   - This script formats the result of DependencyFinder.
 1. ./coverage_report/coverage-report_converter.py